-StandUp Awareness week ran this week in a number of schools across Ireland.
+StandUp Awareness week is running this week in a number of schools across Ireland.

 Organised by BeLonG To Youth Service, the charity for young LGBTI+ people, the initiative has been going on for 11 years and gives second-level schools a chance to stand up against LGBTI+ related bullying.